supposedly/booksy/static/d+ds.md

          This role CANNOT manage media.
          This role CAN view & generate reports.
          This role CAN return items.
+      Default values: [111111] for Admin, [0110111] for Organizer, [000000] for Subscriber.
-   >>The "maxes" packed integer field is as follows.
+   >>The "maxes" packed big-integer field is as follows.
      NOTE that a value of 255, binary [11111111], in any one byte field is interpreted as *infinity* -- i.e. no limit.
-      1st byte: MAX RENEWALS
+     NOTE also that the values are 'flipped' due to little-endianness.
+     NOTE lastly that all maxes can be additionally customized per-item 1st byte: CHECKOUT DURATION (WEEKS)
-           The maximum amount of due-date renewals afforded to this role.
+           The maximum amount of time this role may check out an item for.
            Can also customize per media category.
       2nd byte: MAX CHECKOUTS
            The maximum amount of items this role may check out at a time.
            Can also customize per media category.
-      3rd byte: CHECKOUT DURATION (WEEKS)
+      3rd byte: MAX RENEWALS
-           The maximum amount of time this role may check out an item for.
+           The maximum amount of due-date renewals afforded to this role.
            Can also customize per media category.
       *__Further bytes are reserved for future use.__*
       __Ergo:__ A value of 200449, binary [00000011 00001111 00000001], in
       the first three bytes would mean that:
+         This role can check out items for a maximum of 1 (00000010) weeks.
+         This role can check out a maximum of 15 (00001111) items concurrently.
          This role can renew media a maximum of 3 (00000011) times.
-         This role can check out a maximum of 15 (00001111) items concurrently.
-         This role can check out items for a maximum of 1 (00000010) weeks.
+      Default values: [255 255 255] for Admin, [255 255 255] for Organizer, [] for Subscriber.
-   >>The "locks" packed integer field is as follows.
-An account "lock", once instated, will
+   >>The "locks" packed big-integer field is as follows.
+An account lock, once instated, will
      remain active until the user reverses the circumstances that effected it.
 (This may mean returning a book, paying off a fine, re-verifying their account, ...)
-     NOTE that all locks can be customized per-item as well, overriding any account locks provided here.
      NOTE again that a value of 255, binary [11111111], in any one byte field is interpreted as *infinity* -- i.e. no limit.
+     NOTE also again that
+      1st byte: CHECKOUT THRESHOLD
+         Maximum amount of items this role may check out before being barred from further borrowing of media.
-      1st byte: MAX FINES (USD)
+      2nd byte: FINE THRESHOLD (USD)
          Maximum amount of USD in fines allowed before an account with this role is barred from checking out new media.
-      2nd byte: MAX CHECKOUTS
-         Maximum amount of items this role may check out before being barred from further borrowing of media.
       *__Further bytes are reserved for future use.__*
        __Ergo:__ A value of 3870, binary [00001111 00011110], in the first
        two bytes would mean that:
+          This role can check out a maximum of 30 items at a time.
           This role can incur a maximum of $15 at a time in overdue fines.
-          This role can check out a maximum of 30 items at a time.
 ### [OVERDUE ITEMS] ###
    Each time an item is accessed by a user wiht
 ### [ACCOUNT CREATION] ###